Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Interpreting Cascade-based Orchestration with INFORM

 The stopping distribution (Figure \ref{fig:stopping_cascade}) reports how frequently each expert terminates inference, revealing routing dominance in the cascade.
-However, stopping frequency alone does not reflect causal necessity.
-Using INFORM, we quantify intrinsic importance as the sensitivity of the stopping decision to expert uncertainty and measure causal impact via masking interventions.
+However, stopping frequency alone does not reflect intrinsic importance or functional contribution.
+Using INFORM, we quantify intrinsic importance as the sensitivity of the stopping decision to expert uncertainty and measure functional contribution via masking interventions.
 Figure \ref{fig:cascade_intrinsic_kl} illustrates intrinsic importance versus routing collapse.
-Although the first expert accounts for the majority of stopping events, INFORM reveals a more nuanced causal structure.
+Although the first expert accounts for the majority of stopping events, INFORM reveals a more nuanced dependency structure.
 One downstream expert exhibits the highest intrinsic importance despite lower stopping frequency, while another expert -- despite similar local sensitivity -- induces only minor disruption when masked.
-These results demonstrate that higher intrinsic importance does not necessarily correspond to higher stopping frequency, underscoring the need for causal analysis, and that \texttt{INFORM} provides meaningful interpretability even in fixed-order, confidence-based orchestration.
+These results demonstrate that higher intrinsic importance does not necessarily correspond to higher stopping frequency, underscoring the need for attribution-based analysis beyond routing statistics, and that \texttt{INFORM} provides meaningful interpretability even in fixed-order, confidence-based orchestration settings by identifying functional dependencies and sensitivity patterns that are not apparent from stopping frequencies alone.